-Product Description: In any product description, an advertiser for the product page needs to ensure that the product is described in detail and a direct manner.
-This product description will include all the features, what it entails, and why it is able to serve you as the consumer.
-If one of these three aspects is missing in the description, then there is the opportunity for a missed sale to occur.
+Product Description: In any product description should ensure the product is described in direct detail.
+This product description should include all the features, what it does, and why it is able to serve consumers.
+If one of these three aspects is missing in the description, the risk for a missed sale is increased.

-Product Images: Images are absolutely vital to making sure that the product sells on Instacart or any other platform.
-Make sure to capture the important features of the product via visual.
-If there are details that are worth noting then make sure that it’s also captured in the image.
+Product Images: Images are vital in making sure the product sells on Instacart, or any other e-commerce platform.
+Capture the important features of the product visually, and include any details worth noting.

-If there are no good images, then the buyer won’t be able to gain the proper trust that is needed to make sure that they are buying that product.
+If there are no good images related to your products, then the buyer might not gain the trust needed to buy the product.

-By being detailed and direct, it also gains the consumer’s trust because you are establishing all areas of the product via description.
+Being detailed and direct helps you gain the consumer’s trust because you are establishing all areas of the product in the description.

-Do the research and make sure that the price is reflected in the quality of your product and are competitive with the quality of the products of other brands.
-If the price is too high for your brand then the sale will most likely be lost to its food brand competitor.
+Commit to research, and make sure your pricing reflects the quality of your products, so you can remain competitive with the pricing of other brands.
+If the price is too high for your brand, the sale will most likely be lost to a competitor.

-Product Reviews: This shows real reviews from consumers who have actually tried out the product.
-If this is established then many are left in a gray area where they’re not sure if the product is really valuable to them or genuine.
+Product Reviews: This shows real reviews from consumers who have tried the product.
+If this isn’t established, many consumers may be left in a gray area where they’re not sure if the product is really valuable.

-Product reviews are a great way of getting consumers involved who have already purchased the product and love it.
+Product reviews also get those consumers involved who have already purchased the product and love it.

-Brand Recognition: Brand recognition is what every brand wants to achieve when they’re selling a product from a retailer or another online platform.
-It can ultimately be described as a way for a consumer to instantly recognize a product based on the brand and be able to make a purchase from it.
-The consumer won’t be wondering if the product matches the brand.
-They already know, either from a logo or something else that makes it stand out.
+Brand Recognition: Brand recognition is what every brand wants to achieve when they’re selling a product from a retailer or online platform.
+This is when a consumer instantly recognizes a product based on its brand, providing the level of trust that makes it easier to buy it.
+The consumer already knows the product matches the brand, from its recognizable logo or any imagery that makes it stand out.